sdspieg/naeval/README.md

 ## NER

-See <a href="https://github.com/natasha/slovnet#evaluation">Slovnet evalualtion section</a> for more info.
+See <a href="https://github.com/natasha/slovnet#evaluation">Slovnet evaluation section</a> for more info.

 <!--- ner1 --->
 <table border="0" class="dataframe">